-An integral part of all NABERS Ratings is the site visit to inspect the rated premises.
+An integral part of all NABERS ratings is the site visit to inspect the rated premises.
 The purpose of the site visit is as follows:

-- a) Become familiar with the layout, services and features of the rated premises. - b) Confirm that documentation provided for the assessment is accurate, complete and up to date. - c) Check that all required spaces have been included in the NLA. - d) Check for inclusions in, and exclusions from, energy and water coverage (as appropriate). - e) Check floor configuration. - f) Assess Rated Hours and Occupancy for functional spaces. - g) Count computers for Tenancy and Whole Building ratings.
+- a) Become familiar with the layout, services and features of the rated premises. - b) Confirm that documentation provided for the assessment is accurate, complete and up to date. - c) Check that all required spaces have been included in the NLA. - d) Check for inclusions in, and exclusions from, energy and water coverage (as appropriate). - e) Check floor configuration.